grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 * Choose fields with name _carts_ and Add override property.
 In search, find _Graph styles > Line style_.
 Change from Solid to *Dots*.
 * Let's make dataset _catalogue_ a dashed line.
 Add an override for Fields with name _catalogue_, adding a Line Style override.
 For the dash pattern, we want to see short-long-short, and so to do this, we choose *30,3,3* in the dropdown.
 * We will make fields _user_ and _payment_ dashed lines as well.
 For _user_, first add an override for line width, setting it to 1.
 Then, use a *10,10* dash line style.
 For _payment_, use a *5,10* dash line style.
 * We will keep orders as-is.
+Click apply.
 Below is what your panel should look like:
 ![Sockshop App](img/sockshop-app.png)
+6. One more fix!
+We notice for your non-colorblind people that the two blue colors are just too similar, and we want to make it obvious.
+So, right from the dashboard, we click on the blue line associated with _user_, and a set of default colors appear.
+Choose Purple.

 ## Convert the Server Request Rates panel from an old "graph" panel to a Stat Panel
 Like our first panel, we want context to understand what good looks like.
 Knowing our internal data patterns, we want to avoid service overload conditions where end-user performance can be affected.